ztyyLV/web-twain-docs/faq/service-is-blocked.md

 ![service blocked-2]({{site.assets}}imgs/service-blocked-2.png)

-If the processes are not created, we can confirm that Dynamsoft Service is being blocked by another process.
+If these two processes are not under the user account, we can confirm that Dynamsoft Service is being blocked by another process.

 ### Resolution